zipzapzup/GoLang/GoProgrammingLanguage/Ch2/readme.md

 # Chapter 2 - Program Structure

-In Golang, there are specific names that are reserved for the programs.
-These names cannot be used by the programs as these are reserved keywords.
+In Golang, there are specific names that are pre-declared and cannot be used as names, and only used when it permits it.

 Names are:

 break        default      func         interface    select